Delicate2000/MMpedia/README.md

 ## Downstream tasks

 We employ downstream tasks to demonstrate the effectiveness of proposed methods and collected images.
-All the codes are in [eval_and_app](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).
+All the codes are in [downstream tasks](https://github.com/Delicate2000/MMpedia/tree/main/downstream%20tasks).

 To facilitate data download, we additionally package the intersection data of MMpedia and DB15K [here](https://drive.google.com/file/d/1pmdtbseQl5hMaqSWGDhER8_eYdqLMXi5/view?usp=share_link).